lgautier/fastq-and-furious/README.md

-Unfortunately, when doing so the benchmark does not show improvements over `fastqandfurious_c` but the approach opens the door for implementing masking strategies to avoid saving FASTQ after each filtering or read-trimming step.
-Excluding reads or trimming either end of the read could be done by only deleting rows or modifying the values in the table.
+Unfortunately, when doing so the benchmark does not show improvements over `fastqandfurious_c` but the approach opens the door for implementing masking strategies to avoid saving a FASTQ file after each filtering or read-trimming step.
+Excluding reads or trimming either end of the read could be done by only deleting rows or modifying the values in a table of indices.
+Assuming that int64 is required for the indices, each entry (read) takes 6x8=48 bytes uncompressed.
+In comparison each 120 base read (sequence + quality scores) takes over 250 bytes uncompressed.

 If having the quality as a sequence of integer ajusted for the eventual offset of 33, there is a also a C utility: